SMVDGroup/SCORCH/README.md

 ### Docking and Scoring Multiple SMILES Ligands Against a Single PDBQT Receptor

-The scoring function also includes a full pipeline to convert SMILES ligands to 3D pdbqt files using [MGLTools 1.5.6](https://ccsb.scripps.edu/mgltools/1-5-6/), dock them using [GWOVina](https://doi.org/10.1111/cbdd.13764), and score them with MLScore.
+The scoring function also includes a full pipeline to convert SMILES ligands to 3D pdbqt files using [MGLTools 1.5.6](https://ccsb.scripps.edu/mgltools/1-5-6/), dock them using [GWOVina](https://doi.org/10.1111/cbdd.13764), and score them with ML-SCORCH.

 SMILES inputs should be supplied as .smi or .txt files, with one SMILES ligand and optional SMILES identifier per line separated by a space.
 For example, you may have a `.smi` or `.txt` file of ligands which contains the following: